English

 Financial preparation

-Opening a canadian bank account
+Opening a Canadian bank account

 While not always necessary, having a Canadian bank account can make your transition smoother.
 Many Canadian banks have established integration services for newcomers, ensuring you can access your funds and manage your finances without hassle.
 At Relocately we also offer the service of helping you opening a bank account in Canada, saving you the hassle of this tedious process.